Have questions? We’ve got answers, probably!

 Our tours cover the history of Louisville and Kentucky, which does include unsavory and complex subjects that some guests may find uncomfortable.
 These historical events include human trafficking and enslavement, battles fought on Louisville’s soil, devastating floods and other tragedies.
 We firmly believe that being aware of our history is important and critical to humanity’s progress and growth, and that we owe it to those who lost their lives or suffered for us to continue to remember those events and their impact.

 As company policy, we do not tolerate racist guest commentary on our tours.
 We reserve the right to ask any guest making our guides or guests uncomfortable to leave without receiving a refund.

 Our tours involve drinking alcohol, walking/standing/paying attention for long stretches, and learning about some of the more unsavory aspects of Louisville’s past, so we’ll leave that up to your discretion – you know your child best.
-That said, we are happy to have children on our tours.
-Our 6-month old baby has joined our tours several times 😉
+That said, we are happy to have children on our tours, and children under 2 are welcome to join for free!

-Our tours are food centric, so you’ll still get plenty of delicious treats even if you don’t drink.
-Plus, we can do a few alcohol-free drink swaps so you get to try a couple of yummy Kentucky beverages, too.
+Don’t worry – you’ll enjoy plenty of delicious, yummy treats and refreshing mocktails during your tour.
 Please let us know either when you book or day-of so we can make sure to account for your needs!

 Tips are greatly appreciated by our guides, but not expected!

 While your tour price does include a 20% gratuity for the staff of our restaurant partners, who may be currently earning as low as $2.13 per hour under Kentucky law, gratuity for your tour guide is not included in the price of your tour.
 If your tour guide gives you a fantastic experience, a cash tip is deeply appreciated.
 You can also pre-tip during your booking.